-Our chosen 19th Century novella is ‘Dr Jekyll and Mr Hyde’, as a prime example of the effects of scientific advancements and religious beliefs on society, students are able to explore the contrasting impact of these factors on both the 19th Century, and contemporary reader.
-Themes such as secrecy and dual nature and the connection between today’s appearance obsessed society, can easily be discussed with regards to issues surrounding morality and good versus evil.
+Our chosen 19th Century novella is ‘Dr Jekyll and Mr Hyde’; as a prime example of the effects of scientific advancements and religious beliefs on society, students are able to explore the contrasting impact of these factors on both the 19th Century, and contemporary reader.
+Themes such as secrecy and dual nature are discussed with regards to issues surrounding morality and good versus evil.

 An Inspector Calls

-This is the modern play which is set in 1912; the key question is one of responsibility and the extent at which we are responsible for others.
-The students focus on the mystery surrounding who, or what Inspector Goole is and what his function may be.
+Throughout this modern play set in 1912, the key question is one of responsibility and the extent at which we are responsible for others.
+The students focus on the mystery surrounding who, or what, Inspector Goole is and what his function may be.
 Students develop an awareness of historical events between the period of 1912-1946 as well as the differing perspectives of both socialists and capitalists.
 This is an engaging play which the students love to study.

 Romeo and Juliet